 Day 5 - Queen Elizabeth National Park

-Today you drive to the southern Ishasha sector of Queen Elizabeth National Park – Uganda’s oldest park – with an optional stop enroute to visit the Ishasha Community Project.
-On arrival enjoy an afternoon game drive, hoping to spot tree climbing lion, plus a myriad of other species in this beautiful park.
+Today you drive to the southern Ishasha sector of Queen Elizabeth National Park – Uganda’s oldest park – to experience one of the best Uganda safaris on offer.
+You will have an optional stop enroute to visit the Ishasha Community Project.
+On arrival your safari kcks off with an afternoon game drive.
 (BLD)

-Day 6 - End of Gorilla Express - Fly in Lodge Safari
+Day 6 - End of Gorilla Trekking Safari in Uganda

 This morning you will depart to Kihihi Airstrip for flight to Entebbe.
 (B)